 Based on the following data, public meetings, consultations and demand; affordable housing and home repair/modification assistance are the greatest needs of low-income and special needs households in Terrebonne Parish.
-60% of households in Terrebonne earning below 30% of area median income are cost burdended, paying more than 30% of their income on housing expenses and 46% of that group are severly cost burdened, paying more than 50% of their income on housing expenses.
-Of the households earning between 50% and 80% of area median income, more than 30% are cost burdened.
-Although the impact affects all household types, is it most severly felt by households with children and elderly households with limited fixed incomes.
+More than half the households in Terrebonne earn below 80% of area median income, Households below 30% AMI, with a cost burden above 30%, consisting of 40% of the total households.
+Furthermore, 40% of that group are severely cost burdened, paying more than 50% of their income on housing expenses.
+Of the households earning between 50% and 80% of area median income, more than 25% are cost burdened.
+Although the impact affects all household types, is it most severely felt by households with children and elderly households with limited fixed incomes.